vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/11_Hydroelectric_Energy.md

 180
 .
 181
 Tidal power works in exactly the same way as hydroelectricity, but is a niche player and will be deferred to Section 16.2.
 1: Somewhat ironically, we only feel gravity because of a much stronger electromagnetic force that prevents us from falling through the floor.
-Electrons in the atoms in the floor and our feet repel each other to prevent free- fall a weightless state in which gravity can't be felt!
+Electrons in the atoms in the floor and our feet repel each other to prevent freefall a weightless state in which gravity can't be felt!
 We know intuitively that lifting a massive object requires work, and thus energy.
 In fact, since work is defined as a force times distance,2 and the force of gravity on an object follows Newton's second law, F == ma,3 the force we need to exert on an object to lift it against gravity is called its weight, and is W = mg, where g = 9.8 m/s2≈ 10 m/s2 is the acceleration due to gravity on the surface of the earth.
 Thus, to lift an object through height, h, requires an energy input of this force, W, times the height, h.
 We call this gravitational potential energy since the energy put in to lift something can be released later if the mass is allowed to fall or be lowered.
 An early use of gravitational potential energy was in the form of weights on chains in old clocks.
 Definition 11.1.1 gravitational potential energy is computed as 11 Hydroelectric Energy 174